cmajor-lang/cmajor/javascript/README.md

 #### Cmajor javascript API

-This folder contains a set of javascript modules which are made available patch GUI code to import and use.
+This folder contains a set of javascript modules which are available for a patch's GUI code to import and use.

 To import one of the modules, use a path starting with `/cmaj_api/`, e.g.